-Stay focused on leadership and talent in finance and other functions have abated somewhat, in 2024 college and university leaders may be contending with talent shortages in certain finance, IT, risk, compliance, and internal audit roles just as they refocus on strategies to transform the institution's business processes.
+Stay focused on leadership and talent in finance and other functions.

+Recruitment and retention remain top risks for many NFP organizations.
+At some NFPs, budget constraints, in-person staffing models, and an aging demographic in senior roles contribute to these risks.
+While market pressures have abated somewhat, in 2024 NFP leaders may be contending with talent shortages in certain finance, IT, risk, compliance, and internal audit roles just as they refocus on strategies to transform the organization's business processes.
 The audit committee can help ensure that finance and administrative executives have the leadership, talent, and bench strength to support those strategies while maintaining their core operating responsibilities.